watem-sedem/watem-sedem/docs/choices.rst

 - :ref:`parcel trapping efficiency forest <parceltrappingforest>`
 - :ref:`parcel trapping efficiency pasture <parceltrappingpasture>`

-Additional or alternative inputs are possible based on the chosen model options.
+Additional and/or alternative inputs are possible based on the chosen model options.

-When you disable this option, you use the CN-module and the following extra input is mandatory:
+When this option is disabled, the CN-module will be used as well, and the following extra input is mandatory:

 - :ref:`alpha <alpha>`